Pwnzer0tt1/pwnzer0tt1.it/content/posts/self-cet.md

 This is just a weird way to check that the first assembly instruction of `throw()` is `endbr64`, and crash the process if it isn't.

-By googling a bit i learned about CET (Control-Flow Enforcement Technology) and CFI (Control-Flow Integrity), which are security measures used to prevent control flow corruption techniques like ROP chains.
+By googling a bit I learned about CET (Control-Flow Enforcement Technology) and CFI (Control-Flow Integrity), which are security measures used to prevent control-flow corruption techniques like ROP chains.
 Put simply, if we mark the start of functions with `endbr64`, when performing a call on a function pointer (like  `throw()`) if we find that we're not jumping to an `endbr64`, we know we're performing an invalid jump, and that there has been an attempt to corrupt the control flow.
 These checks are performed by the CPU and only work if the CPU, the OS, libraries, and the program itself all support and use CET; this program implements a software CET instead.

-Looking at when the user input is actually read, we can see we have 2 buffer overflows:
+Looking at when the user input is read, we can see we have 2 buffer overflows:
 ```c
 int main() {
 	ctx_t ctx = { .error = NULL, .status = 0, .throw = err };